Edmund the Martyr: Other legends

-Edmund may have been killed at Hoxne, in Suffolk.
+Edmund may have been killed at Hoxne.
 His martyrdom is mentioned in a charter that was written when the church and chapel at Hoxne were granted to Norwich Priory in 1101.
 Place-name evidence has been used to link the name of Hoxne with Haegelisdun, named by Abbo of Fleury as the site of Edmund's martyrdom, but this evidence is dismissed by the historian Peter Warner.
 The association of Edmund's cult with the village has continued into modern times.
 (Note: Until 1849, an old tree stood in Hoxne Park that was believed to be where Edmund had been martyred.
 In the heart of the tree, an arrowhead was found.
 A piece of the tree was used to form part of an altar of a church dedicated to Edmund.
 Another legend relates that after being routed in battle, Edmund hid under the Goldbrook bridge at Hoxne, but his hiding place was revealed to a wedding party, who gave him away to his enemies.)
 Dernford in Cambridgeshire, and Bradfield St Clare (near Bury St Edmunds) are other possible sites for where Edmund was martyred.
 (Note: However, there is a spot where places named in the early accounts occur close together.
 A field called 'Hellesdon' lay just south of Pitcher's Green at Bradfield St Clare; Sutton Hall stands a mile south of Bradfield St Clare on the parish boundary; Kingshall Farm, Kingshall Green and Kingshall Street occur in Rougham, two miles to the north.
 Bradfield St Clare is approximately six miles from Bury St Edmunds, which was an Anglo-Saxon royal vill (settlement).
 A monastery already existed, founded by King Sigeberht in 633AD.
 There was also a building called Bradfield Hall that stood within the St Edmund's Abbey, and accounts show that the Abbey's Cellarer paid rent for small pieces of land at Bradfield St Clare Hall (6 shillings 8d pence) and Sutton Hall (3s 2d.).)
 In a preface to Lydgate's Life, in which Edmund's banner—depicting three crowns set on a blue background—is described, the crowns are said to represent Edmund's martyrdom, virginity and kingship.
 (Note: The three crowns banner (representing the coat of arms of Bury St Edmunds) appears in Lydgate's book.)